DEL MAR HIGH SCHOOL STUDENT-ATHLETE CODE OF CONDUCT

-CUHSD believes that a student should consider participation in athletics as both a privilege and a responsibility.
-The privilege is the opportunity to take part in the athletic program provided by the school, and this privilege may be revoked when the student fails or refuses to comply with the rules.
+Del Mar High School believes that a student should consider participation in athletics as both a privilege and a responsibility.
+The privilege is the opportunity to take part in the athletics program provided by the school, and this privilege may be revoked when the student fails or refuses to comply with the rules.
 The responsibility is found in representing the school, which involves maintaining academic eligibility, high standards of citizenship at all times, sportsmanship and playing the game to the best of his/her ability.
-Respect for and compliance with the district’s Student Athlete Code of Conduct is expected of every student who participates.
+Respect for and compliance with the school’s Student-Athlete Code of Conduct is expected of every student who participates.

-Academic Eligibility / Attendance: In accordance with BVAL, CCS rules and regulations and CUHSD Board Policy, student athletes must meet the following minimum requirements:
+Academic Eligibility / Attendance: In accordance with BVAL and CCS rules and regulations, student athletes must meet the following minimum requirements:

 Competing on an Outside Team: A student on a high school team becomes ineligible if the student competes in a contest on an “outside” team in the same sport during the student’s high school season.

 Grievance Procedure: The grievance process is intended to be a process whereby concerns of alleged unfair treatment of athletes can be addressed in a timely manner.
 We believe that a quick and honest discussion between all parties will result in the positive resolution of concerns and an improvement of the atmosphere for both athletes and coaches.
 The list below of legitimate and non-legitimate grievances is intended to be a guideline, not an all inclusive list.